 Performance Presentation: Tracy usually performs her original music as a soloist or often with supporting musicians.
 On occasion she performs with added bass or full band.
-Tracy is also a part of Common Chord (with Michael Bryant) and was formerly part of Wild Heart, Acoustic Alloy, Cornerstone, and more.
+Tracy is also co-director of collaborative Americana/folk project Common Chord (with Michael Bryant et al.) and band leader for Briana Patrice Trio, and was formerly part of Wild Heart, Acoustic Alloy, Cornerstone, and more.
 See the STAGE PROJECTS section (click tab above).

 "This singer/songwriter is key to moving the whole darn genre forward.
 Her sound is mature and soaked with talent throughout…"

 Tracy Jane Comer's songwriting offers up a burst of diverse flavors, woven together seamlessly.
 She eschews genre pigeon-holing and writes music that defies categorization.

 Comer's focus on exploring many facets of human emotion has much to do with the rich textures of her acoustic music.
 "I connect deeply with music and enjoy experiencing a wide range of emotions through it – elation, joy, pain, loneliness, sadness, angst, longing, love, empathy and more," Comer says.